ilhamfp/simpa/README.md

 ## How
 We build Simpa using Redis Cloud Vector Database, Saturn Cloud, and Huggingface.
 There are 4 main component to this project:
 * Text Embedding & Paper Processing
-* RediSearch Vector Similarity Search
+* Redis Cloud & RediSearch Vector Similarity Search
-* Saturn Cloud Webserver
+* Saturn Cloud & FastAPI Deployment
 * Google Chrome Extension

 Here's an overview of the app: